 Save time and energy restoring your teeth!
 Because we use the latest dental technology with our CEREC same-day crowns, we can manufacture your restorations on-site with no need for follow-up appointments to have them installed!
 You can have your crown or bridge installed the same day as your initial appointment.

 Show off your full, beautiful, natural-looking smile!
 The material we use to create your restorations looks much more natural than the metal restorations used by dentists in the past.
 Our custom-fit tooth crowns and bridges will not only repair the damage suffered by your teeth but will help restore your confidence in your smile.

 Find Out How You Can Benefit from Metal-Free Crowns or Bridges Today

 Everyone has a unique situation.
 We are determined to help you find the solution that works the best for you.
-Come in for a consultation to see how we can help you get the smile you want.
+Come in to our office in Las Vegas for a consultation to see how we can help you get the smile you want.